sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 ### Disable Components

 * **Disable Gutenberg**.
 Disable the Gutenberg block editor for some or all applicable post types.
 Optionally disable frontend block assets.
-[ASE Pro](https://www.wpase.com/rdme-to-web) adds an option to disable only on / except on certain post types.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds an option to disable only on / except on certain post types, or on all post types.
 * **Disable Comments**.
 Disable comments for some or all public post types.
-[ASE Pro](https://www.wpase.com/rdme-to-web) adds an option to disable only on / except on certain post types.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds an option to disable only on / except on certain post types, or on all post types.
 * **Disable REST API**.
 Disable REST API access for non-authenticated users and remove URL traces from &lt;head&gt;, HTTP headers and WP RSD endpoint.
 * **Disable Feeds**.
 Disable all RSS, Atom and RDF feeds.
 * **Disable All Updates**.
 Completely disable core, theme and plugin updates and auto-updates.
 Will also disable update checks, notices and emails.